 - Flag for review, not for panic: Flag a question when you know the approach but need more time, not when you are completely lost.
 Completely unfamiliar questions should get your best guess and no flag, as spending more time on them will not help.

-- Do not over-flag: If you flag 30 out of 40 questions, your flag system becomes useless.
-Aim to flag no more than 10-15 questions per session.
+- Do not over-flag: If you flag 50 out of 80 questions, your flag system becomes useless.
+Aim to flag no more than 15-20 questions in total.

 - Answer before flagging: Always select an answer before flagging a question, even if it is your first instinct.
 If you run out of time during the second pass, at least you have an answer recorded.

 - Eat a balanced meal: Your brain needs fuel.
 Eat something substantial but not heavy.
 A sandwich with lean protein, some fruit, and nuts is ideal.
-Avoid fast food, candy, and excessive sugar that can cause an energy crash mid-afternoon.
+Avoid fast food, candy, and excessive sugar that can cause an energy crash later in the exam.

 - Hydrate properly: Drink water steadily.
 Avoid excessive caffeine.
 If you rely on coffee, have a moderate amount during the break, not more than your normal intake, to avoid jitters.

 - Move and stretch: Walk around the testing center lobby or parking lot.
 Stretch your neck, shoulders, and back.
-Four hours of sitting takes a physical toll, and you have four more to go.
+Hours of sitting take a physical toll, and you still have a long stretch of exam ahead.

-You may also take unscheduled restroom breaks during each session, but be aware that the exam clock continues to run during these breaks.
+You may also take unscheduled restroom breaks during the exam, but be aware that the exam clock continues to run during these breaks.
 Keep unscheduled breaks as short as possible.

 Calculator Tips for Exam Day